Choosing the Right EC2 Instance Type for Your Application

 M4, M5, M5a and M6g instances are designed for applications built on open-source software such as web and application servers, microservices, gaming servers, small and mid-size databases, cluster computing and caching fleets.

-2. Compute Optimized Instances
+2. AWS Compute Optimized Instances

 Compute Optimized instances are designed for compute-intensive applications that require high performance processors, such as batch processing workloads, media transcoding, high performance web servers, high performance computing (HPC), scientific modeling, dedicated gaming servers and ad server engines and machine learning inference.